SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 The **Azure Storage Availability** metrics dashboard provides details like availability in percentage, availability by API name, and trend by API name and by storage type.

 Use this dashboard to:
-    * Monitor availability percentage
+    * Monitor availability percentage.
-    * Monitor availability percentage by API name
+    * Monitor availability percentage by API name.
-    * Monitor availability trend by API name
+    * Monitor availability trend by API name.
-    * Monitor availability trend by API storage type
+    * Monitor availability trend by API storage type.

 <img src={useBaseUrl('img/integrations/microsoft-azure/Azure-Storage-Availability.png')} alt="Azure storage availability dashboard" style={{border: '1px solid gray'}} width="800" />